Cultural impact of Madonna: Social and cultural criticism

 "Long live Evita, out with Madonna" denotes the initial backlash she faced mostly among peronistas during the announce and filming of Evita (1996) in Argentina.

 In 2018, The New York Times staffers dedicated an article to her impact in which they also denoted she "caused a few cultural crises".
 Mary Cross, in Madonna: A Biography (2007), wrote she has been considered for some a "corrupting influence".
 Educator John R. Silber even placed Madonna in the same category of Adolf Hitler and Saddam Hussein.

 Madonna garnered significant criticism and generated debate from racial perspectives.
 On the issue, Jaap Kooijman from University of Amsterdam said in 2017 that she "provided a challenge views on racial perspectives".
 In 1997, Canadian scholar Karlene Faith wrote that her mixed cultural diversity in her works, offended many opposing sexism, racism or classism.
 Scholar Douglas Kellner noted she was particularly criticized by Black critics.
 In early 1990s, for example, bell hooks problematized Madonna as a "cultural icon", calling her "dangerous" and the "Italian girl wanting to be black".
 In her view Madonna never articulates the "cultural debt she owes to black females".
 Barbadian-British historian Andrea Stuart, believes she "deliberately affected black style to attract a wider audience".

 Other criticisms were rooted within the cultural appropriation discourse, being labeled as the "Queen of Cultural Appropriation" by Richard Appignanesi and David Garratt in 2010.
 British professor Yvonne Tasker said that "her appropriation does at times work to question assumptions".
 In Representing Gender in Cultures (2004), scholars referred that her "privileged position and her status as a powerful icon do little to improve the problems of minorities from which she borrows".
 According to Australian magazine The Music in 2019, she has been called a "culture vulture".
 Editors such as Maura Johnston dedicated lengthy articles discussing in their views how she "stole" ideas.
 Professor Mita Banerjee in Global Fragments: (dis)orientation in the New World Order (2007), even explored the idea if Madonna was "the beginning or the end of Western civilization as we know it" in which she analyzes Madonna "borrowing" aesthetics of Indo-Chic.

 In addition, in Women and the Media: Diverse Perspectives (2005), authors wrote that Madonna challenged the American value system, and continued to challenge it.
 In Madonnaland (2016), musician-turned writer Alina Simone explored aspects of how Madonna's hometown Bay City, Michigan reception and their refusal to have a commemoration sign about her.

-Generalized perspectives
+Wide perspectives

-Some other criticism toward Madonna came from broad issues made by her critics in which she was sometimes placed center.
+Some other criticism toward Madonna came from broad issues made by her critics in which she was sometimes placed front and center.
 This include criticism of globalization and interchangeable topics.
 Commenting overall on the issue in Articulating The Global And The Local: Globalization And Cultural Studies, professor Ann Cvetkovich said that "global phenomenon[s] like Madonna" can be "articulated in highly contradictory ways".
 Retrospectively, she was called a hyperglobalist, in the likes of McDonald's.
 Some coined terms which includes: